412-Sea-Island-South/Quantum-Operations/index.md

 And success!
 You have created your first quantum circuit: a simple superposition!

-Now we'll move on to creating a Bell state, which is slightly harder.
+Now we'll move on to creating the GHZ state, which is slightly harder.

 ### Reference Materials: Qiskit
 This is the Qiskit code which you can open in the IBM Quantum Lab.